mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 Combining Syncthing with Tailscale requires building and maintaining a custom Docker image that combines the two tools.
 And mixing together two applications in a single container is [a bit of a Docker no-no](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#decouple-applications).

-All Fly servers include Wireguard VPN by default.
+All Fly.io servers include Wireguard VPN by default.
 I suspected that I could improve Andrew's solution by leaning on the Wireguard connection that was already there instead of mixing in Tailscale.

-## The linuxserver Docker image doesn't work on Fly
+## The linuxserver Docker image doesn't work on Fly.io

 When I searched for a Syncthing Docker image, I somehow overlooked the [official Docker image](https://hub.docker.com/r/syncthing/syncthing) and instead found the [unofficial LinuxServer.io version](https://hub.docker.com/r/linuxserver/syncthing).

-So, I tried launching with the linuxserver.io version, but the server on Fly went into a crash loop:
+So, I tried launching with the linuxserver.io version, but the server on Fly.io went into a crash loop:

 ```text
 2023-05-23T12:44:17.247 [info] Preparing to run: `/init` as root